-Judging by its ingredients alone, Freshpet Vital Grain Free dog food rolls looks like an above-average refrigerated product.
+Based on its ingredients alone, Freshpet Vital Grain Free dog food rolls appears to be an above-average refrigerated product.

 As a group, the brand features an average protein content of 41% and a mean fat level of 32%.
 Together, these figures suggest a carbohydrate content of 19% for the overall product line.

 And a fat-to-protein ratio of about 78%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical refrigerated dog food.

-Freshpet Vital is a grain-free refrigerated dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 3.5 stars.
+Freshpet Vital is a grain-free refrigerated dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.